maxtmng/maxtmng.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-As a Ph.D. candidate in Transportation Systems Analysis & Planning at Northwestern University, I am passionate about designing and modeling innovative, efficient, and sustainable mobility solutions for passengers and freight.
-My research interest lies in network design, optimization, and data analytics.
+I am passionate about designing and modeling innovative, efficient, and sustainable mobility solutions for passengers and freight.
+I finished my PhD in Transportation Systems Analysis & Planning at Northwestern University, focusing on network design, optimization, and data analytics.

 I am also a chartered civil engineer in the United Kingdom with experience in large-scale project management.
-I represent the <a href='https://ice.org.uk/'>Institution of Civil Engineers</a> in the eleven Midwestern states in the United States.

-This summer, I am a PhD Software / Machine Learning Engineer Intern at <a href='https://www.uber.com/us/en/autonomous/'>Uber Autonomous Mobility and Delivery</a> in San Francisco.
+I joined Uber in San Francisco in 2024, pushing forward the fleet management and service planning of autonomous vehicles.